-When you are dealing with high temperatures in the middle of summer, here are a few ways to keep kitchen cool.
+When you are dealing with high temperatures, here are a few ways to keep the kitchen cool in the middle of summer.
 These hacks are sure to help keep your kitchen from being scorching hot.

 First, let me tell you that this is a topic near and dear to my heart.
 Why?